madgik/exareme2/README.md

 <br>
 <b>Implement a new algorithm:</b> <br>

-1) Add its UDFs to udf.sql file
+1) Add its UDFs to udf.py file
 2) Add its lib to algorithms folder
 3) Add an [algorithm name].py file to algorithms folder which returns the returned schema and the sql query for each step of the algorithm and defines the dataflows.
 Note that